cometbft/cometbft/docs/architecture/adr-110-e2e-abci++.md

 will happen after.
 - Generates an execution string by replacing `abci.Request` with the corresponding terminal from the grammar.
 This logic is implemented in `GetExecutionString()` function.
-This function receives a list of `abci.Request` and generates a string where each request the grammar covers will be replaced with a corresponding terminal.
+This function receives a list of `abci.Request` and generates a string where every request the grammar covers will be replaced with a corresponding terminal.
 For example, `abci.Request_PrepareProposal` is replaced with `<PrepareProposal>`.
 If the request is not covered by the grammar, it will be ignored.
 - Checks if the resulting string with terminals respects the grammar.
 This